-You can discover a wealth of news, new music coverage, and chart information in the subscriber-only content.
+You can discover a wealth of news, new music coverage, and chart information in subscriber-only content.

 Also, you can get in-depth journalism including Features, Magazine News, Charts, and Chart Analysis.
 As well as retrieve the midweek Chart Update before it’s available in the print edition.

-Lastly, you get access to unlimited online news with the daily Morning Brieﬁng newsletter.
-And finally you can get the Music Week Directory (book), worth £50 completely free.
+Lastly, you get access to unlimited online news with the daily Morning Brief newsletter.
+And finally, you can get the Week Directory (book), worth £50 completely free.

 With digital you get unlimited access to the Music Week website.
-You can discover insightful opinion, analysis and global ﬁrst-looks at exciting new artists.
+You can discover insightful opinions, analysis, and global ﬁrst-looks at exciting new artists.

 You can also gain unlimited online news and stay ahead of the game with the daily Morning Brieﬁng newsletter.

-Lastly, you can also access the Music Week Directory (digital), worth £50 totally free.
+Lastly, you can also access their Directory (digital), worth £50 free.

 As you have learned from this article, Music Week produces the latest industry news.
-As well as ard-hitting opinion, in-depth features, profiles, and analysis.
+As well as hard-hitting opinions, in-depth features, profiles, and analysis.

 They also host award ceremonies and produce a music industry directory each year.

-However, there are some other popular sources that rival the company.
+However, some other popular sources rival the company.

 Let’s dive in!

-Music Business Worldwide is one of the main sources of up to date music industry news and analysis.
+Music Business Worldwide is one of the main sources of up-to-date industry news and analysis.

-This is because it is completely free and is a widely respected music publication within the industry.
+This is because it is completely free and is a widely respected publication within the industry.

 The only music news podcast to make our top list.

-This short-form music industry news podcast enables you to get a fast update of the music industry headlines.
+This short-form industry news podcast enables you to get a fast update on the industry headlines.

 The online extension of Billboard magazine.

-Billboard Biz is an influential online destination for the music business.
+Billboard Biz is an influential online destination for business.

-Here you can recieve up to date business news and chat data from Billboard.
+Here you can receive up-to-date business news and chat data from Billboard.

-CMU is another music news service and website aimed at people working in the UK music business.
-It primarily offers news and information regarding the music industry.
+CMU is another news service and website aimed at people working in the UK music business.
+It primarily offers news and information regarding the industry.

 CMU is owned by UnLimited Media.
 Which also publishes the Edinburgh Festival magazine ThreeWeeks.